Resonance Through a Dancer’s Language

 Auditory-Motor Entrainment

 True biological symmetry requires a shared temporal foundation.
-By introducing a predictable 110 BPM rhythmic template, we create a stabilizing shield that standardises the allocation of our attention.
+By introducing a predictable 110 BPM rhythmic template, we create a stabilising shield that standardises the allocation of our attention.

 Rhythm is the architecture of presence.
 When the human body aligns to a steady, internal cadence, the equine nervous system can drop its defensive alertness and entrain to a shared state of ease.